ozmmann/yii2-grid/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [GitHub project page](https://github.com/p0vidl0/yii2-examples) to a directory named `examples` that is directly under the Web root.
+Extract the archive file downloaded from [BitBucket project page](https://bitbucket.org/p0vidl0/yii2-examples) to a directory named `examples` that is directly under the Web root.

 You can then access the application through the following URL: